ehtishamalik/travel-app/README.md

 ## Contributions

 Contributions to the Travel App for GitHub are welcome!
-If you would like to contribute, please fork the repository, make your changes, and submit a pull request with a detailed description of the enhancements or bug fixes made.
+If you would like to contribute, please fork the repository, make your changes, and submit a pull request with description of the enhancements or bug fixes made.

 We hope you enjoy exploring new travel destinations conveniently through our Travel App!
 Happy travels!